DarraghMurray/CS4084_Project/design.md

             from section is automatically filled from the current users email.
 We also fill in the to section if a user clicks on the message seller button on an item page.
 This is done using an Intent to request a chooser for email apps to send the email from.
+      Glide Library -
+            We used the commands in this library loading firebase storage images into image views on item page and create post.

 # Design Choices